Unit Testing

 };

 Unit tests allow you to test the contract methods individually.
 They are suitable to check the storage is updated correctly, and that methods return their expected values.
-They are written in the contract's language and execute locally.
+They are written in Rust alongside the contract's code and execute locally.

 <Tip>